 NZIBO fosters interest, participation, and excellence in biology through participation of secondary school students in the New Zealand Biology Olympiad Programme.
-Annually more than 350 secondary school students from throughout New Zealand participate in this programme.
+Annually around 350 secondary school students from throughout New Zealand participate in this programme.

 Aims of the NZIBO programme: